coolprobn/prabinpoudel.com.np/src/posts/book-reviews/the-4-hour-workweek.md

 - The most important actions are never comfortable

-## Step 2 - E is for elimination
+## Step 2-E is for elimination

 - "One does not accumulate but eliminate.
 It is not daily increase but daily decrease.
-The height of cultivation always runs to simplicity."  — BRUCE LEE
+The height of cultivation always runs to simplicity."  — Bruce Lee
 - Being busy is a form of laziness—lazy thinking and indiscriminate action

-## The 9-5 Illusionand Parkinson's Law
+## The 9-5 Illusion and Parkinson's Law

 - Since we have 8 hours to fill, we fill 8 hours.
 If we had 15, we would fill 15.
 If we have an emergency and need to suddenly leave work in 2 hours but have pending deadlines, we miraculously complete those assignments in 2 hours.

 ### Questions and actions

 - You are the average of the five people you associate with most, so do not underestimate the effects of your pessimistic, unambitious, or disorganized friends.
 If someone isn’t making you stronger, they’re making you weaker.

 ## The low information diet

-- "Reading, after a certain age,diverts the mind too much from its creative pursuits.
+- "Reading, after a certain age, diverts the mind too much from its creative pursuits.
 Any man who reads too much and uses his own brain too little falls into lazy habits of thinking." — Albert Einstein

 ### Q&A: Questions And Actions